 Alcohol and elder abuse do not mix

-I read in the news just a few weeks ago - on my mother's 70th birthday, coincidentally - about a 50-something year old Navajo man who beat up his 90-year old elderly father in a drunken fit of anger, threw him out of their vehicle and basically left him to fend for himself alongside a fairly busy stretch of Interstate 17 near Munds Park.
+I read in the news just a couple of days ago - on my mother's 70th birthday, coincidentally - about a 50-something year old Navajo man who beat up his 90-year old elderly father in a drunken fit of anger, threw him out of their vehicle and basically left him to fend for himself alongside a fairly busy stretch of Interstate 17 near Munds Park.

 My reaction to this was nothing short of sheer disbelief - that someone would actually commit such a despicable act against an elder, let alone their own parent!
 What compounds the situation even more was that this elder couldn't even get around without the assistance of a walker and is reportedly a decorated military veteran on top of that.